 This percussion instrument is a good choice to play for Samba, Mambo, and Jazz music.
 It is a great product to practice your beating and tempo because you can acquire this item for just a cheap price.

 - Overall Size: 13.5 x 3.5 x 3.5 inches

 #6 Meinl Percussion STBAG4-CH A-Go-Go Bells

-If you prefer a silver colored Agogo bells, this is probably the one that you’re looking for.
+If you prefer a silver-colored Agogo bell, this is probably the one that you’re looking for.
 It’s actually a product from Meinl Percussion built in a special steel alloy and polished with chrome finish.
 It’s also versatile to use since you can actually move the steel for a comfortable position when beating the bells.

-This instrument is technically ideal for Samba style of music.
-Don’t hesitate when it comes to the price since this is appropriate to your budget.
+This instrument is technically ideal for Samba’s style of music.
+Don’t hesitate when it comes to the price since this is appropriate for your budget.

 - Built with Special Steel Alloy, chrome-plated steel